 Jacob tells us students are already benefiting from these program upgrades.
 Graduates who pass the building code exam say it makes a big difference in their job search, leading more quickly to full-time job offers after college.

 Commercial design project from the Architectural Design program, done by Ikenna Okpara, class of 2018

-Learn more about Herzing's new architectural design program
+Learn more about Herzing's new building design technician program

-Herzing’s new and improved Architectural Design program runs for 12 months, including the guaranteed 8-week internship.
+Herzing’s new and improved Building Design program runs for 12 months, including the guaranteed 8-week internship.